 The iPad (2021) is available in two colors – Silver or Space Grey – but Apple broke out it’s paints for the iPad Air (2022) which you can buy in one of five (mainly) pastel colors.
 (The iPad 10th gen also comes in a selection of colors).

 While these are both iPads and can do most iPad things, when it comes to components there some significant differences that you should know about.

-As you’ll have already noticed above, the iPad Air comes with a larger 10.9in display, as opposed to the 10.2in panel on the iPad (2021).
+As you’ll have already noticed above, the iPad Air comes with a larger 10.9-inch display compared to the 10.2-inch panel on the 9th gen iPad (the 10th gen model has a 10.9-inch display).
 The Air’s offering is also fully laminated, meaning there is no air-gap between the glass panel and the digitiser underneath, so you feel like you’re touching the actual pixels.
 This isn’t a dealbreaker for anyone wanting the iPad (2021) though, as unless you use them side-by-side or have a fully laminated display in your current iPad, you may not even notice the difference.

 Both offer the same 2,360 x 1,640 resolution, with 264ppi, 500 nits of brightness and True Tone technology.
 So, they are very similar of what they present to the eye.
 The iPad Air (2022) does have an anti-reflective coating and has a higher range of colours, but again these are quite marginal gains, especially when you consider the price difference.